msobanjo/courseware/topics/powershell/modules/functions/README.md

     * Takes 2 parameters: a user's name and their favourite food
     * Outputs the following message to the console, replacing the text in brackets with the parameters - `"(name)'s favourite food is (food)"`.

-2. Create an Advanced Function in Powershell:

-    * Include a `Write-Error`
-    * Manupulate the function so that, when ran, an error occurs from the error stream
-    * Use `SilentlyContinue` to call the function and ignore the error stream.